All Episodes

 I'm very fact-oriented.

-And if uh Dr. Dobson knows something uh that uh he shouldn't know, or something that I ought to know, I'm gonna find out.
+And if Dr. Dobson knows something that he shouldn't know or something that I ought to know, I'm going to find out.

 This is causing this whole Myers nomination.